Burnt Boot Peak + Big Snow Mountain via Dutch Miller Gap Trail / 燒靴峯

 The gully below Big Snow Lake’s outlet didn’t look viable for the dogs.
 Judging by the few reports, it’s best to go that way with snow present.
 So we took the adjacent ridge to the north and dropped through the steep hill.

-We exited the steep ridge at 4400′ above the cliffs overlooking the rock field.
+We exited the steep ridge at 4400′, above the cliffs overlooking the rock field.
 A brushy scramble through the forest brought us to the wetland filled with mosquitos.
-Soon, we found the trail across the stream from Myrtle Lake and hiked five miles to the car.
+Soon, we found the trail across the stream from Myrtle Lake and walked five miles to the car.

 Finding our way home